-MANAGEMENT OF INFORMATION TECHNOLOGY, M.S.
+Management of Information Technology, M.S.

-Program Director: Stephen Penn, Ph.D. penn@hood.edu; 301-696-3735 integrated IT solutions; assess the cost/benefit of such solutions; determine the impact on operations of such solutions; evaluate alternative technologies; manage the development, implementation and deployment of IT solutions; manage large technology projects; and manage technical employees.
+Program Director: Stephen Penn, Ph.D. penn@hood.edu; 301-696-3735 The Master of Science in Management of Information Technology is an interdisciplinary degree designed to meet the growing demand for managers with business and information technology skills.
+Students completing the program will be able to assess corporate IT needs; formalize these needs into requirements and specifications; design integrated IT solutions; assess the cost/benefit of such solutions; determine the impact on operations of such solutions; evaluate alternative technologies; manage the development, implementation and deployment of IT solutions; manage large technology projects; and manage technical employees.